MicrosoftDocs/mixed-reality/mixed-reality-docs/mixed-reality-capture-for-developers.md

 * Viewing a MRC live preview from the device
 * Retrieving MRC photos and videos already taken on the device

+## Mixed reality capture with built-in MRC camera UI

+Developers can use the *[Camera Capture UI API](https://docs.microsoft.com/windows/uwp/audio-video-camera/capture-photos-and-video-with-cameracaptureui)* to get a user-captured mixed reality photo or video with just a few lines of code.

+This API launches the built-in MRC camera UI, from which the user can take a photo or video, and returns the resulting capture to your app.
+If you want to create your own camera UI, or need lower-level access to the capture stream, you can create a custom Mixed Reality Capture recorder.

 ## Creating a custom Mixed Reality Capture (MRC) recorder

 While the user can always trigger a photo or video using the system MRC capture service, an application may want to build a custom camera app but include holograms in the camera stream just like MRC.
 This allows the application to kick off captures on behalf of the user, build custom recording UI, or customize MRC settings to name a few examples.